-Our Bike Buddy Scheme matches our refugee cyclists with a buddy in their local area to help them build confidence using their bike.
+Bike Buddies matches our refugee cyclists with a buddy in their local area to help them build confidence using their bike.
 If you love cycling and would like to share your knowledge of local short-cuts, safer routes and nice green spaces, then we need you!

 How does it work?

 As a buddy, you'll be matched with a refugee cyclist and go cycling together!
-The aim is to build confidence and knowledge of on-road riding, reducing isolation, improving well-being and encouraging social integration and greater independence.
+The main aim is to build confidence and knowledge of cycling, reduce isolation, improve well-being and encourage social integration and greater independence.

 Depending on what you and your buddy want and need, your rides could: